 Any item or financial activity that lenders may view as a ‘credit risk’ could result in a derogatory mark on your report.
 At a glance, here is a list of common items that may lead to a derogatory mark.

 - Account in collections

 - Any negligent or delinquent financial activity

-For best credit score results, consumers should strive to avoid derogatory marks altogether.
-However, this may be easier said than done – especially if a derogatory contains an error.
+For best credit results, consumers should strive to avoid derogatory marks altogether.
+However, this may be easier said than done – especially if a derogatory contains an inaccuracy.

 According to CBS News, 4 out of 5 credit reports contain at least one error.
-In fact, 25% of credit reports may contain errors serious enough to cause some individuals to be denied credit.
-Eventually, errors such as an inaccurate late payment or fraudulent account, could result in derogatory mark on your credit report.
-Inaccuracies can take many forms and may negatively affect your credit scores if left to chance.
-For instance, below are several ways errors could appear on your credit report.
+If left to chance, errors such as an incorrect late payment or fraudulent account could result in a derogatory mark on your report.
+But it’s not always this black and white.
+In fact, errors and inaccuracies can take many forms.
+For example, here are a handful of ways inaccuracies could appear on your credit report.

 - Duplicate item

 - Item over the statute of limitations